- Diplomat says family wants privacy protected

-The woman had been in "extremely critical condition" since her arrival Thursday and took a turn for the worse, said Dr. Kelvin Loh, chief executive officer at Mount Elizabeth Hospital.
+The woman had been in "extremely critical condition" since being admitted Thursday to the Singapore hospital, and Loh had said Friday that she'd "taken a turn for the worse."

 "She had suffered from severe organ failure following serious injuries to her body and brain," Loh said.
 "She was courageous in fighting for her life for so long against the odds, but the trauma to her body was too severe for her to overcome."